Search: 4342 results

 But, do not listen to them, because over forty men have laid a plot and bound themselves under an oath [with serious consequences] neither to eat nor drink [anything] until they have killed him.
 They are now ready [to carry out the plot] and are just waiting for you to agree [to their arrangement]."

-We have found this man a public pest; he is one who stirs up disputes among the Jews all the world over, and is a ringleader of the Nazarene heretics.
+For we have found this man a pest and a disturber of the peace among Jews all over the world.
+He is a ringleader of the Nazarene sect,

 Festus talked it over with the council and then answered, "To the emperor you have appealed; to the emperor you will go!"

-I answered them that it was not the custom of the Romans to hand over anyone before the accused had met his accusers face to face and had been given an opportunity to make a defense against the accusation.
+I answered them that it is not the custom of the Romans to turn over any person [for sentencing] before he is faced by his accusers and has had the opportunity to defend himself against the charges made against him.

 Since I was at a loss in a dispute over such things, I asked him if he wished to go to Jerusalem and be tried there concerning these matters.